Nadodi Pattukkaran: Plot

 Sundaram, Thevar Ayya, Periya Madurai, Seedan, Vadivelu and Annamalai form a music group.
 Sundaram is a jobless graduate who prefers making his living by singing than being unemployed.
-The group travel from village to village leaving their family.
-One day, the group enters a village where the robbers spread terror among the villagers.
-The group confront them and the police arrests the robbers.
+The group travels from village to village leaving their families.
+One day, the group enters a village where robbers spread terror among the villagers.
+The group confronts them and the police arrests the robbers.
 The group becomes quickly popular.
 Geetha, the daughter of the village head Sivathaya, falls under the spell of Sundaram.
-Later, Geetha and Sundaram fall in love with each other, on the other side Geetha's family objects their love.
+Later, Geetha and Sundaram fall in love, on the other side Geetha's family objects their love.
 What transpires later forms the crux of the story.